datacarpentry/stata-economics/_episodes/06-loops.md

 > ## Challenge
-> Write a do-file named "append-gdp-all.do" that contains a appends all data which name matches the pattern gdp`year'.dta.
+> Write a do-file named "append-gdp-all.do" that appends all data which name matches the pattern gdp`year'.dta.
 Generate a variable called year that records the gdp year as indicated in the name of the file.
 Label the variables accordingly.
 Save the final dataset as gdp1990-2017.dta".
 > > ## Solution
 > > ```
-> > use "gdp1990.dta", clear
+> > use "data/gdp1990.dta", clear
 > > generate year=1990
 > > label variable gdp_per_capita "GDP per capita"
 > > label variable year "Year"
 > >  forvalues year = 1991/2017 {
-> >      append using "gdp`year'.dta"
+> >      append using "data/gdp`year'.dta"
 > >      replace year=`year' if missing(year)
-> >  save "gdp1990-2017.dta", replace
+> >  save "data/gdp1990-2017.dta", replace
 > >  }
 > > ```
 > > {: .output}